If you don’t have time to read this whole guide, stick with #1 and you’ll do just fine!

 On the other hand, just do your best.
 If you can’t make time for journaling every day, do it as often as you can.
 A couple times a week is better than not at all.
 And if you miss some time, just get back to it without beating yourself up.

 Journaling should support you and make you feel good.
 It’s not another Task to be checked off your Action Item List or fodder for self-flagellation when you “fail.”

 Feeling strapped for time?
 I hear ya!
 Even a short journaling session is beneficial if you do it regularly.
 Free up some time and then try one of these 20 ways to find 20 minutes for journaling.
-If 20 minutes is beyond you, check out The Lazy Guide to Journaling in 10 Minutes or Less or just stick to one line a day.
+If 20 minutes is beyond you, check out The Lazy Guide to Journaling in 10 Minutes or Less.

 4. Banish the Grammar Police